 Thanks to ANZDATA team who assisted with data analysis and interpretation for this infographic- Dr Chris Davies, Dr Mark Tiong, Ms Donisha Duff, Associate Professor Jaqui Hughes, Dr Namrata Khanal, Dr Phil Clayton, Ms Kylie Hurst, Prof Stephen McDonald.
 ANZDATA thanks the Lowitja Institute who funded the artist, Ms Norma Benger, as part of the Catching Some Air- Asserting Aboriginal and Torres Strait Islander Information Rights in Renal Disease Project, to create and/ or adapt some of the icons in the infographic.

-- ANZDATA developed an infographic which describes key information about patients in 2017, who received dialysis treatment or who were living with a kidney transplant.
-ANZDATA has committed to publishing an infographic in this format for the next five years.
+- updated infographic which describes key information about patients in 2020, who received dialysis treatment or who were living with a kidney transplant.

-- ANZDATA also developed and produced two complementary videos describing the ANZDATA organisation, and which talks through the information described in the infographic
+- ANZDATA also developed and produced two complementary videos describing the ANZDATA organization, and which talks through the information described in the infographic

 NHMRC Research Excellence Awards